Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Future Open Space Planning at Hall 2

 Parks & Open Space will not have full management authority of the property until Holcim-WRC, Inc. has successfully reclaimed the Lyons quarry and DRMS releases the mine’s reclamation bond.
-To help determine the best uses of the property, the department wants staff and the public to have a good view of what the post-reclamation landscape will look like before starting a planning process.

-At that time, Parks & Open Space staff will conduct a public planning process to determine the future management direction for the Hall 2 open space property.
-This property is part of the larger North Foothills open space complex which includes Hall Ranch and Heil Valley Ranch.
-The site has the potential for many unique opportunities for recreation, appropriate public amenities, education and interpretation, and the conservation of significant natural resources.
+At that time, Parks & Open Space plans to conduct a public planning process to determine the future management direction for the Hall 2 open space property, which is part of the larger North Foothills open space complex including Hall Ranch and Heil Valley Ranch.

 Contact Us